platform9/pf9ctl/README.md

   -i, --ip strings         IP address of host to be prepared
       --mfa string         MFA token
-  -p, --password string    ssh password for the nodes (use 'single quotes' to pass password) -c, --skipChecks         Will skip optional checks if true -s, --ssh-key string     ssh key file for connecting to the nodes -e, --sudo-pass string   sudo password for user on remote host -u, --user string        ssh username for the nodes
+  -p, --password string    ssh password for the nodes (use 'single quotes' to pass password) -c, --skip-checks         Will skip optional checks if true -s, --ssh-key string     ssh key file for connecting to the nodes -e, --sudo-pass string   sudo password for user on remote host -u, --user string        ssh username for the nodes